Understanding the Contract of Sale

 These include:

-Remember though, each state has different requirements for what is necessary to include in the contract, so definitely do your research.
+It’s important to remember that requirements can vary between states and territories, so buyers should ensure they understand what must be included in the contract of sale for their specific location.
 And if in doubt, consult an expert.
 It’s a legally-binding agreement after all, and once signed, it can’t be undone.
 This means you need to ensure it includes all the correct information.

 Key things to remember

-Once you have officially signed on the dotted line, it is not all over and done with.
+Even after signing the contract, there are still important steps to follow before the purchase is finalised.
 There are still things both the vendor and the purchaser need to organise between exchange and settlement.

 Finance

-As the purchaser, hopefully before exchanging the contract, you will have some indication of what you can borrow from a lender.
+Before exchanging contracts, buyers should have a clear indication of how much they can borrow from a lender.
 Once the contract is exchanged, you will need to contact your home loan lender and officially organise finance for the property.
-Whether it is taking out a new loan, using a loan portability feature or organising bridging finance, you will need to jump on this very quickly to ensure payment can be made.
+Whether it is taking out a new loan, using a loan portability feature or organising bridging finance, buyers should act promptly to ensure the payment is made within the required timeframe.

 Conditions